Apollo24K/Drawalot/README.md

-# Drawalot, a Camelot Bot
+# Drawalot, a Camelot spin-off

 Welcome to **Drawalot**, an anime-themed card collection Discord bot!
 Players can draw cards, collect rare items, and trade with others in this exciting game.